-Art 1 - Foundations: 0.5 credits - In this course, students will focus on learning the Principles and Elements of Art.
+Art 1 - Foundations: 0.5 credits - In this course, students will focus on learning the principles and elements of art.
 Students will experiment with various art mediums, explore famous artists throughout history and express their creativity.
 Surrealism and Pop Art as well as other cultural art studies.
 Projects aim to help develop individual self-expression and style.
 All materials provided.
 This course also qualifies as an ICA elective.
-Associated Pathways: Fine Arts & Digital Graphic Arts
+Associated Pathways: Fine Arts and Digital Graphic Arts

 Art 2 - Express Yourself: 0.5 credits - Students will investigate a wide array of art materials thought this course.
-Projects will be based on various periods and movements from art history including This course also qualifies as an ICA elective.
-Associated Pathways: Fine Arts & Digital Graphic Arts.
-Prerequisite - Art 1.
+Projects will be based on various periods and movements from art history including Surrealism and Pop Art as well as other cultural art studies.
+Projects aim to help develop individual self-expression and style.
+All materials provided.
+This course also qualifies as an ICA elective.
+Associated Pathways: Fine Arts and Digital Graphic Arts Prerequisite: Art 1.